solso/api-aggregator/README.md

 end
 ```

-A example of a proper user script,
+A example of a real user script,

 ```lua
 return function()